Almost positive curvature on an irreducible compact rank 2 symmetric space: Almost Positive Curvature

 \end{proof}

-\section{Almost positive curvature}
+\section{Almost Positive Curvature}

-In this section, we complete the proof of Theorem \ref{main}, relying on Theorem \ref{conditions} and Corollary \ref{niceform2}.
+In this section, we complete the proofs of Theorems \ref{main} and \ref{main2}, relying on Theorem \ref{conditions} and Corollary \ref{niceform2}.
 We note that $G/H$ is locally isometric to $G/H'$, so it is enough to show that $G/H$ is almost positively curved.